Doing some research and groundwork is essential when deciding on the right property type for your next purchase.

 The building materials used within the property will help you evaluate the quality and durability of the structure.
 Take time to inspect the floors as well as the fixtures and fittings to make sure that you’re satisfied with the quality of material.

-In particular, you should check to see if asbestos or any other hazardous materials such as lead or fumes exist in newly painted walls or fittings.
+In particular, you should check to see if asbestos or any other hazardous materials such as lead or fumes exist in newly-painted walls or fittings.

-Irrespective of the type of property you choose, you’ll need to have an idea of the size.
+Regardless of the type of property you choose, you’ll need to have an idea of the size.
 How many bedrooms and bathrooms do you need?
 Is the amount of space you need now the same as the space you’ll need in the future?
 Do you want an extra bedroom for guests or potential tenants?
 Do you need a study if you plan to work from home?

 Think about your lifestyle needs and the property size that will allow you to live comfortably.
 This will help you determine whether you need a 2-bedroom or 3-bedroom property, as well as whether you need additional rooms such as a living room, a baby’s room or an outdoor entertaining area.